starlingfire/MMM-NextCloud-Tasks/README.md

 If both conditions `startsInDays`and `dueInDays`are set both are checked after each other.
 So when one or both conditions are true the task will be shown.
 If you get a *WebDav: Unknown error!* just wait for the next `updateInterval`.
 It is likely that you fetch your calendar as well from your Nextcloud.
 My suspicion is that there are too many server requests at the same time.
 Also, it might be a good idea to use all different prime numbers as `fetchInterval` for your calendar and here for this module (called `updateInterval`) as this minimizes the occurrence of fetching the data at the same time.
 You can find a list of prime numbers [here](http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php).

-### The glow effect:
+### The glow effect bug:
-When you toggle a task there is a glow effect which strangely was offset.
+When you toggle a task there is a glow effect which strangely was offset on windows but not on a Raspberry Pi - or maybe it was the different screen.
 You will know what I mean if you see that there is s.th. wrong with the effect.
-If that is the case please open an issue - then another setting options needs to be made to fix the overlay.
-For a quick fix you can change a line of code in `MMM-Nextcloud-Tasks.js':
-`overlay.style.top = (item.offsetTop + 3) + 'px'; // this is a weird thing as the overlay is not exactly on top of the item without the +2`
+If that is the case use `offsetTop`and `offsetLeft` (in pixels, default is 0) in the settings to fix it.

 ## Screenshots